Energy-dynamics interplay in temporal networks triggers explosive synchronization: Model description and methodology

-The parameters $\delta$ and $\delta_D$ are considered as connectivity thresholds that determine whether a link exists between nodes $i$ and $j$ based on their respective energy similarity.
+To relate the energy dynamics of each node to the network structure, we analyse how the energies computed using the Hamiltonian formalism described above can inform the formation of connections, i.e., the adjacency matrix $\mathbf{G}(t)$ of the network at each time step $t$.
+In the following, we consider two hypotheses for constructing the time-varying adjacency matrix $\mathbf{G}(t)$.
+Specifically, the intrinsic energy $\mathbf{H}_j(t)$ characterizes the instantaneous internal state (or local dynamics) of node $j$, whereas the dissipative (or interaction) contribution is reflected by the temporal evolution of this energy, which we capture through the rate $\dot{\mathbf{H}}_j(t)$.
+For the sake of notational simplicity, we omit the explicit dependence of the energy functions on the state variables.
+Thus, instead of writing $\mathbf{H}(\mathbf{X}_j)$(resp. $\dot{\mathbf{H}}(\mathbf{X}_j)$) for each node $j$, we simply denote them by $\mathbf{H}_j$(resp. $\dot{\mathbf{H}}_j$). \\ i) Under the intrinsic-energy hypothesis, two nodes $j$ and $i$ are connected at time $t$ if their intrinsic energies are sufficiently close:

+ii) However, under the dissipative (interaction) hypothesis, connectivity is instead determined by similarity in the energy rates, i.e., comparable dissipative/interaction activity:

+In the energetic approach of Sarasola et al.~\cite{sarasola2004energy}, the isosurfaces $\mathbf{H} = \mathbf{constant}$ represent energy levels in phase space: the conservative flow remains confined to a given isosurface, whereas dissipation induces crossings between isosurfaces through the time evolution of $\mathbf{H}$ (via $\mathbf{\dot H}$)~ \cite{sarasola2004energy}.
+Accordingly, the thresholds $\delta$ and $\delta_D$ can thus be interpreted as \textit{thickness tolerances} that define, respectively, an energy band around a level set and a tolerance on the similarity of dissipative activity.
+Therefore, a small $\delta$ restricts connectivity to nodes lying at nearly the same energy level, while a larger $\delta$ merges several levels and blurs the interpretation in terms of a common isosurface.
+Likewise, $\delta_D$ sets the resolution over \textit{iso-rate} regimes ($\mathbf{\dot H}=\mathbf{cste}$), grouping nodes that cross energy isosurfaces with comparable intensity.
+Consequently, the choice of the values of $\delta$ and $\delta_D$ requires prior knowledge (or empirical estimates) of the typical amplitudes and variability ranges of $\mathbf{H}$ and $\mathbf{\dot H}$, so that these tolerances are chosen consistently with the energy scales of the system.

 This approach implies that the network evolves dynamically based on the energy states of the systems, reflecting how changes in energy influence the connectivity and interactions within the network.
-This method allows us to model and analyze how the structure of the network adapts in response to the energetic properties of its constituent systems, thereby providing insights into the interplay between energy dynamics and network structure.}
+This method allows us to model and analyze how the structure of the network adapts in response to the energetic properties of its constituent systems, thereby providing insights into the interplay between energy dynamics and network structure.